aspnet/Blazor.Docs/docs/javascript-interop.md

 [!code-html[](./common/samples/2.x/BlazorSample/wwwroot/index.html?highlight=16)]

 Don't place a script tag in a component file because the script tag can't be updated dynamically.
-For more information, see [Add compiler error if there's a &lt;script&gt; element inside a component (aspnet/Blazor &num;552)](https://go.microsoft.com/fwlink/?linkid=872131).

 .NET methods interop with the JavaScript functions by calling `InvokeAsync<T>` method on `IJSRuntime`.